FaiqRafii/DTahfidz/README.md

-# DTahfidz - Quran Memorization App
+# Pengelolaan Hafalan Santri

-DTahfidz is a mobile application designed to assist users in memorizing and tracking their Quranic recitation and hafalan (memorization).
-It provides a user-friendly interface with features such as profile management, schedule tracking, and the ability to mark progress in memorization.
-The application is designed for students of the Quran and provides tools for both musyrif (teachers) and students.
+Pengelolaan Hafalan Santri is a mobile application designed for managing Quran memorization for santri (students) at pondok pesantren (Islamic boarding schools).
+This app is specifically built to assist **musyrif** (Quran group leaders) and **admin tahfidz** in overseeing the Quran memorization process, attendance, and performance assessments of students.

 ---